Behaviour

 • Take shoes off.
 Have a snack.
 Play nicely.
 Bath time.
 Pyjamas.
 Story.
 Bed.

 Every one of those is a demand.
-For a child whose nervous system registers demands as threats, that's not a routine; it's an assault course, and by midmorning the stress bucket was already overflowing.
+For a child whose nervous system registers demands as threats, that's an assault course, and by midmorning the stress bucket was already overflowing.

 What low demand parenting actually means